mafrego/docs-oshwapp/OSHWBOMprotocol.md

 ## BOM filename

-- The file containing the BOM shall begin with the project name followed by "-BOM".
+- The file containing the BOM shall begin with the camelCase project name followed by "-BOM".
 - The file extension shall be ".csv".
-- Example: "myproject-BOM.csv".
+- Example: "myOpenSourceProject-BOM.csv".
 - Filenames are case sensitive and blank spaces are not allowed.

 ## BOM headers